KINGDOM OF THE SPIDERS (1977) Reviews and overview

 Production:

 The large number of tarantulas kept on hand led to some unusual production difficulties.
 Not only did each spider have to be kept warm, but because of the creatures’ cannibalistic tendencies, all 5,000 spiders had to be kept in separate containers.
 Additionally, tarantulas are usually shy around people, so fans and air tubes often had to be used to get the spiders to move toward their “victims”.
-Indeed, in a number of the scenes where the tarantulas are “attacking” people, it is obvious to the viewer that the spiders are merely moving around, usually away from their intended victims.
+Indeed, in a number of scenes where the tarantulas are “attacking” people, it is obvious to the viewer that the spiders are merely moving around, usually away from their intended victims.

 Contrary to popular belief, the venom of most tarantulas is not dangerous to humans, causing no more harm than a bee sting (unless the person is allergic to the venom).
 The worst injury most of the actors suffered was troublesome itching caused by the spiders shedding their bristles.